ahmet-ceng/Digit_Recognition/README.md

   Each member have contributed to every task, we didn't divided the project between each other because without the subject integritiy it is not possible to complete a task.
 Also we all live in same place (kötekli) and we didn't have to use any program to communicate from long distances.
 We meet up and did the assignment together.

 # Structure:
-Digit Recognition
+Digit Recognition<br/>
-  -evaluateModel.py  -To evaluate our model.h5.
+  -evaluateModel.py  -To evaluate our model.h5.<br/>
-  -model.h5          -Model we created in saveModel.py
+  -model.h5          -Model we created in saveModel.py<br/>
-  -saveModel.py      -Preprocess the data and creates te model -predictGUI.py     -GUI to predict handwritten digits
+  -saveModel.py      -Preprocess the data and creates te model<br/>
+  -predictGUI.py     -GUI to predict handwritten digits<br/>

 Report tex
   -main.tex          -Tex file of the report